Karl von Koseritz

-Karl Julius Christian Adalbert Heinrich Ferdinand von Koseritz, known simply as Karl von Koseritz (3 February 1834 in Dessau – 29 April 1890 in Porto Alegre) was a German-Brazilian journalist, writer, teacher, playwright and politician.
+Karl Julius Christian Adalbert Heinrich Ferdinand von Koseritz (3 February 1834 in Dessau – 29 April 1890 in Porto Alegre) was a German-Brazilian journalist, writer, teacher, playwright and politician.
 He fought in the First Schleswig War as a soldier, before moving to Brazil.
 After arriving in 1851, he established himself in Pelotas in the province of Rio Grande do Sul.
 He worked as a cook, painter and bookkeeper before becoming a journalist.
 In 1856 he married a Brazilian woman and changed his first name to Carlos.
-In 1886, already living in Porto Alegre, he became editor of "A Reforma", the Liberal Party's official newspaper, which headed the abolitionist campaign in the province.
+In 1886, already living in Porto Alegre, he became editor of A Reforma, the Liberal Party's official newspaper, which headed the abolitionist campaign in the province.
 He continued a monarchist until his death, and was seen as an important person in the German colonies of Rio Grande do Sul.